 RANGER-DTL: Short for Rapid ANalysis of Gene family Evolution using Reconciliation-DTL, this is a software package for inferring gene family evolution by speciation, gene duplication, horizontal gene transfer, and gene loss.
 The software takes as input a gene tree (rooted or unrooted) and a rooted species tree and reconciles the two by postulating speciation, duplication, transfer, and loss events.
-RANGER-DTL implements the algorithms presented in the ISMB 2012, RECOMB 2013, and ACM-BCB 2016 papers listed on the publications page and makes it possible to perform rigorous evolutionary analyses of even large gene families with thousands of taxa while accounting for confounding factors such as gene tree uncertainty and multiple optima.
-It can be downloaded from http://compbio.engr.uconn.edu/software/RANGER-DTL/
+RANGER-DTL implements the algorithms presented in the ISMB 2012, RECOMB 2013, IEEE/ACM TCBB and BMC Bioinformatics papers listed on the publications page and makes it possible to perform rigorous evolutionary analyses of even large gene families with thousands of taxa while accounting for confounding factors such as gene tree uncertainty and multiple optima.
+It can be downloaded from https://compbio.engr.uconn.edu/software/RANGER-DTL/

 SEADOG: Short for “Simultaneous Evolutionary Analysis of DOmains and Genes through phylogenetic reconciliation”, this is a software package for simultaneous inference of domain-level and gene-level evolution through a joint phylogenetic reconciliation of domain, gene, and species trees.
 The software takes as input a rooted or unrooted domain tree, rooted gene trees for the gene families in which the domains of the domain tree occur, and a rooted species tree on the species considered in the analysis, and computes a joint Domain-Gene-Species reconciliation of the domain tree with the gene trees and of the gene trees with the species tree.
 The software implements the Domain-Gene-Species (DGS) reconciliation model and algorithms described in the IEEE/ACM TCBB and ACM-BCB 2018 papers listed on the publications page.
 SEADOG can be downloaded from http://compbio.engr.uconn.edu/software/seadog/

 RF+: This is a program for computing RF(+) distances between phylogenetic trees.
 RF(+) distance is designed to more meaningfully compute the Robinson-Foulds distance between two trees that only have a partially overlapping leaf set.
 The traditional approach for computing Robinson-Foulds distance between two trees that only have a partially overlapping leaf set is to first restrict the two trees to their shared leaf set and then compute their Robinson-Foulds distance.
 We refer to distances computed in this way as RF(-) distances.
 In contrast, the RF(+) distance between two arbitrary trees is computed by first optimally completing each tree on the union of the leaf sets of both trees so as to minimize the Robinson-Foulds distance between them, and then reporting the Robinson-Foulds distance between the two completed trees.
-This software implements the algorithms described in the RECOMB-CG 2018 paper listed on the publications page.
+This software implements the algorithms described in the CPM 2021, AMB 2020, and RECOMB-CG 2018 papers listed on the publications page.
+RF+ can be downloaded from http://compbio.engr.uconn.edu/software/RF_plus/

 TreeFix: This is a program for very accurate reconstruction of eukaryotic gene trees.
 TreeFix takes as input a maximum likelihood gene tree topology, a known species tree, and a multiple sequence alignment for the gene family and outputs a more accurate gene tree topology that has statistically equivalent sequence support and better agreement with the species tree topology.
 Further technical details and experimental evaluation appear in the Systematic Biology paper listed on the publications page.
 TreeFix was programmed by Yi-Chieh Wu and can be downloaded from http://compbio.mit.edu/treefix/.